Main Ideas for Changing How You Handle Job Applications

 Stop Saving Jobs: Why Your "To-Do" List is Hurting Your Career

-How do I stop spending so much time just organizing my job search?
+How do I stop wasting time on job search admin?

-The best way to stop "looking busy doing work" is to use a tool that handles the repetitive tasks for you.
-Instead of manually copying things into spreadsheets, use a system like Cruit that keeps track of your progress automatically.
-Spend your energy on the actual application, not the paperwork.
+Switch to a tool that handles repetitive tasks automatically.
+Instead of copying job titles into spreadsheets and hunting for saved links, use a system like Cruit that tracks your applications in real time.
+Spend your energy on the actual application, not the paperwork behind it.

-Will applying faster really lead to more interviews?
+Does applying early really lead to more interviews?

 From Saving to Getting Hired